LSSTScienceCollaborations/ObservingStrategy/whitepaper/notes/whitepaper-design.md

 Confirmed leads for LMC/SMC: Knut Olsen, David Nidever

-Confirmed leads for special surveys:
+Confirmed leads for special surveys [will Northern Ecliptic Spur and Galactic Plane be instead packaged under the Solar System and Galaxy chapters?]:

 **8. Tensions and Trade-offs**